 It is said that Mongols are born on horseback.
 Chinggis Khaan’s descendants have been keeping their “horse culture” into the 21st century.
 When you visit Mongol nomads, you can see their horse training skills such as taming, lassoing and picking up pegs from the ground while on horseback.
-And when you see that horse skill, you can clearly imagine that how Mongol warriors conquered the half of the world on horseback.
+And when you see that horse skill, you can clearly imagine how Mongol warriors conquered half of the world on horseback.

 Nomadic horse culture – famously associated with Chinggis Khaan and his Mongol khanates